UK Winter Travel Guide: Where to Go

 Wrap up warm and get your walking boots on to discover the historic sites of Middleham and Richmond, which are market towns known as the ‘Gateway to the Yorkshire Dales’.

 Yorkshire is well-known for its friendly people, and this is no exception when staying in the welcoming guesthouses and country inns the dales have to offer.
+Walking the Yorkshire Dales is one of the best free days out in the UK you could experience.

 The Hardy Way

 Situated in Dorset, The Hardy Way is renowned for its scenery, but probably most known for its mentions in the novels and poems of Thomas Hardy, an English novelist and poet.
-Some of his work you might recognise include Far from the Madding Crows and Jude the Obscure.
+Some of his work you might recognise include Far from the Madding Crowd and Jude the Obscure.

 Exploring the Hardy Way